gsamaras/Dolphinn/README.md

 src/main.cpp contains a representative example.
 In general, a data-structure of class Hypercube should be constructed and then one can execute Near (radius) or Nearest Neighbor queries on that Hypercube.

-If you are interested in Nearest Neighbor, use [DolphinnPy](https://github.com/ipsarros/DolphinnPy).
+Note: If you are interested in Nearest Neighbor, use [DolphinnPy](https://github.com/ipsarros/DolphinnPy).

 ---